jakebobu/random-plains-class/index.md

 <sub>The multi-method research process used to examine social-ecological land change in northeastern Colorado.</sub>

-I developed and applied the random-plains-class repo for the study's quantitative component to analyze land cover changes for the two study sites. _This repo is intended to help the qualitative methods by matching the spatial and temporal aspects.
-This wasn't possible with just NLCD with its limited temporal set of 7 years none before 2001.
-These days with more public satilite data its possible to create a psudo nlcd for every year and going further back in time._
+I developed and applied the random-plains-class repo for the study's quantitative component to analyze land cover changes for the two study sites. _*This repo is intended to help the qualitative methods by enabling us to align the land cover analysis's temporal and spatial extent with participants’ lived experiences.
+We wanted more temporal information than NLCD could provide (its is a limited set of seven coherent/functional years, none of these before 2001).
+These days with public satellite data and open source libraries its possible to create a psudo NLCD for every year and going further back in time.*_

 <img src="data/study_sites.png" width="700"/><br>
 <sub>The two adjacent study sites, one centered in northeastern (NE) Larimer County and the other in northcentral (NC) Weld County, Colorado (ESRI 2011).</sub>